Type an Integer or a Decimal: Do Not Round – A Deep Dive into Numerical Precision

 -

 Floating-Point Numbers (float, double): These data types are used to represent numbers with fractional parts.
-However, floating-point numbers have limitations in their precision, due to the way they are represented in computer memory.
+Even so, floating-point numbers have limitations in their precision, due to the way they are represented in computer memory.
 They are approximations, not exact representations, and can lead to subtle rounding errors.

 -